Back pain relief and management methods

 Simple, right?
 But wait.
 There’s more.
 In addition to the overarching guide above, there are a number of tips to stave off back pain.
 But don’t worry.
 These next back pain prevention tips are fairly straightforward, as well.
 In order to prevent back pain as well as get some back pain relief:

 Stretching can keep your back muscles loose and warm, so they’re less prone to pulls and injuries.
-Flexibility in your hips, for instance, can keep your pelvis properly aligned to improve posture and prevent pain.8 - Quit smoking
+Flexibility in your hips, for instance, can keep your pelvis properly aligned to improve posture and prevent pain.6

-In addition to its other negative health effects, smoking is a risk factor for back pain.6 In fact, studies have shown that there is a higher prevalence of back pain among people who have been exposed to cigarette smoke.7 We know that quitting can be hard.8 Consider reaching out to a healthcare professional for help. - Wear proper footwear
+In addition to its other negative health effects, smoking is a risk factor for back pain.4 In fact, studies have shown that there is a higher prevalence of back pain among people who have been exposed to cigarette smoke.5 We know that quitting can be hard.6 Consider reaching out to a healthcare professional for help.

-Your emotional well-being can impact back pain.9 Stress can make your back tense up.
+Your emotional well-being can impact back pain.7 Stress can make your back tense up.
 So, go ahead.
 Kick back, put your feet up, and practice some self-care.

 Pain is rarely just physical nor is it always solved by taking medicine alone.
 Voltaren is your ally in helping you take more control of your pain journey, from the way to sleep, to what you eat, mental wellbeing and complementary pain relief therapies.